magomimmo/modern-cljs/doc/tutorial-21.md

                    ...}})
 ```

-We now have to define the `compojure` routes and a function to be able
+We now have to define the `compojure` routes and a function for
+running the server.

-to programmatically run the server.
-By taking into account that the
-HTTP server will be used by `Enfocus` for development and testing
+By taking into account that the HTTP server will be used by `Enfocus`
-scopes only, we are going to define the routes and the function to run
+for development and testing scopes only, we are going to define the
-the server in `test/clj/enfocus` directory.
+routes and the function to run the server in the `test/clj/enfocus`
+directory.

 ```cljs
 ;;; test/clj/enfocus/server.clj